jannisborn/FacePeeper/README.md

 # FacePeeper
-A Deep Residual Convolutional Neural Network as Gender Classifier on an Interactive Webserver.
+A Deep Residual Convolutional Neural Network as gender classifier on an interactive webserver.
 The network is implemented in [Tensorflow](https://www.tensorflow.org/) an optimized with [ADAM](https://en.wikipedia.org/wiki/Stochastic_gradient_descent#Adam)

 ![alt text](Helper/API.png?raw=true "API in action")